gharveymn/nightswitch/README.md

 "nightswitch.geolocation": true
 ~~~

-Note for GitHub: This extension requires the node modules `suncalc`, `geoip-lite`, and `get-ip`.
+Note for GitHub: This extension requires the node modules `suncalc`, `geoip-lite`, and `public-ip`.
 Install those with
 ~~~
 npm install suncalc
 npm install geoip-lite
-npm install get-ip
+npm install public-ip
 ~~~
 in this folder.
+You'll also need the .vscode folder, which you can create using Yeoman or something.

 ## Requirements